PEASEC/Evaluation-of-Embedding-Models-for-Clustering-Social-Media-Posts-in-Emergencies/Readme.md

 # Clustering Evaluation for Crisis Management

-This repository contains the experimental code of the clustering evaluation described in the paper **"Information Overload in Crisis Management: Bilingual Evaluation of Embedding Models for Clustering Social Media Posts in Emergencies"** by Markus Bayer, Marc André Kaufhold, and Christian Reuter.
+This repository contains the experimental code of the clustering evaluation described in the paper **"Information Overload in Crisis Management: Bilingual Evaluation of Embedding Models for Clustering Social Media Posts in Emergencies"** by Markus Bayer, Marc-André Kaufhold, and Christian Reuter.

 ## Status: Stalled